 Rich Ziobro (1954-2015) joined the IRG in 1984 and served on the IRG Executive Council.
 He also was an active member of the local organizing committees for 4 IRG meetings, and served as Chair of the LOC for IRG38 in 2007.
 Rich graduated from the SUNY at Oswego in 1975 with a BA in Biology and in 1978 with an M.S. from SUNY ESF with a research focus in mycology with an emphasis on wood inhabiting fungi.
 Rich joined the Research Division of Osmose in 1980 where his main area of responsibility was in the evaluation of wood protection technologies for pressure and non-pressure applications including remedial preservatives for the Utility and Railroad Industries.
 In 2005, Rich became Vice President of Research where his responsibilities involved coordination of research efforts between global research scientists.

-The objective of the Travel award is to encourage and facilitate international cooperation between young researchers and IRGWP specialists and member organisations working on complex problems of wood protection and durability.
-The Travel Award is currently granted once a year and is for younger researchers who want to travel abroad to get access to equipment or expertise and learn new techniques.
-The Award is not designed to pay 100 % of costs associated with the trip.
-Some of the costs are expected to be the responsibility of the applicant or the hosting institution.
-By this award the IRGWP gives attention to young promising scientists and helps improve their research by facilitating international cooperation.
+The objective of the Travel award was to encourage and facilitate international cooperation between young researchers and IRGWP specialists and member organisations working on complex problems of wood protection and durability.
+The Travel Award was granted once a year and was for younger researchers who want to travel abroad to get access to equipment or expertise and learn new techniques.
+The Award was not designed to pay 100 % of costs associated with the trip.
+Some of the costs were expected to be the responsibility of the applicant or the hosting institution.
+By this award the IRGWP gave attention to young promising scientists and helps improve their research by facilitating international cooperation.
 The Travel Award was discontinued in 2017 to focus more funding on the RCA Awards process.